 If you really lack the time or resources to mix your methods, but want to give your qual research a little quantitative “oomph”, there are some low-lift sources of data you can layer on for more depth.

 - Conduct a benchmarking study.
 These combine both a quantitative and qualitative approach.
 In a benchmarking study, you are collecting metrics, such as time on task, task completion rates, and task usability—while also saving time to speak with the user about their overall experience.

 - Conduct a heuristic evaluation.
 Count and rate the number of times a product violates a set list of usability heuristics (like Jakob Nielsen’s Ten Usability Heuristics).
 When you hear users are struggling with a certain area of a product, you can dive in and see how the product compares to these best practices.

 - Use A/B Testing.
-When in doubt, and we are unsure about how a change will affect metrics, such as conversion rate or usage, run an A/B test to really measure the impact of the change.
+When in doubt and unsure about how a change will affect metrics (such as conversion rate or usage), run an A/B test to really measure the impact of the change.

 We asked a smaller group (n=100) of participants a broad series of generative questions about their perceptions towards big tech—sussing out their predictions for tech and greater society, tech and government, tech and social media, and tech usage amongst children.

 Participants most frequently voiced their opinions on tech companies’ trustworthiness, regulation for tech companies, and our growing societal dependence on tech.
 However, their usage patterns and general perceptions of tech were overwhelmingly positive.

 This gave us the direction we needed to explore further and validate what we heard with a broader sample.

 We ran a focused study with four unmoderated sections, focusing on the intersection of tech and society, tech and social media, tech and children, and tech and the participants personally.
 For each section we asked: